 Next steps: This proposal has broad support.
 Paul will work with other WRIAs that are considering this to refine the language and it will be included in the draft plan chapter for committee consideration.

-Adaptive Management: Squaxin Island Tribe
+Adaptive Management Response: Squaxin Island Tribe

-The Squaxin Island Tribe has proposed a common adaptive management proposal to maintain consistency across the various watersheds in the plan development process.
+The Squaxin Island Tribe has proposed a adaptive management response proposal to maintain accountability.

-The proposal would create a structure to collect information about plan implementation to inform the success of the plans.
+The proposal would create a structure to collect information about plan implementation to inform the success of the plans, and actions that occur based on information on PE well construction and offset project completion.

 Committee needs to discuss which metrics and information should be tracked: number of wells, projects implemented, effectiveness of projects, etc.